w3c/wot-usecases/USE-CASES/README.md

-This directory contains the use cases for the next revision (V1.1) of the WoT architecture.
+This directory contains the use cases for the next revisions of the WoT specifications.

 Please document new **use cases** in this directory adopting the template [use-case-template.md](USE-CASES/use-case-template.md) (Markdown) or [use-case-template.html](USE-CASES/use-case-template.html) (HTML).
 The HTML template is the preferred form.